Our reputation rides with every Classic Transport driver. That’s why we maintain such high standards for professional, responsible, courteous drivers.

 - DOT Physical exam within the last 12 months (A Medical Examiner’s Certificate issued within one (1) year prior to driving for Classic by a licensed medical practitioner listed on the National Registry of Certified Medical Examiners, and effective for a minimum of one (1) year from the date of the examination.)

 - Pass a drug screen - done during orientation

 - Current Class C (chauffeur) license or appropriate commercial driver’s license for your state

 - Proper documents that establish identity and nationality and comply with the Western Hemisphere Travel Initiative (WHTI), such as U.S. passport, passport card, or enhanced driver’s license.

 Equipment requirements – Towaway (Recommended)

-Towaway drivers provide their own 3/4-ton or 1-ton trucks.
+Towaway drivers provide their own 3/4-ton or 1-ton trucks (10 years or newer).
 Accessories and add-ons, including fifth wheels, hitches and receivers, must meet weight, tolerance, and safety requirements: